knative/docs/docs/developer/eventing/custom-event-source/containersource/README.md

 To create a custom event source using ContainerSource, you must create a container image, and a ContainerSource that uses your image URI.

-## Develop, build and publish a container image

-A container image can be developed with any language, and can be built and published by using any tools you like.
-Here are some basic guidelines:

-- The container image must have a `main` method.
-- The `main` method accepts parameters from arguments and environment variables.
-- Two environments variables are be injected by the ContainerSource controller; `K_SINK` and `K_CE_OVERRIDES`, resolved from `spec.sink` and `spec.ceOverrides` respectively.
-- The event messages are sent to the sink URI specified in `K_SINK`.
-The message can be any format, however [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md#design-goals) format is recommended.

 ## Before you begin

 Before you can create a ContainerSource object: